eclipse-hono/hono/site/content/concepts/command-and-control.md

 weight = 196
 +++

 Since Hono 0.6 *Business applications* can send commands to devices following the [Command & Control API]({{< relref "api/Command-And-Control-API.md" >}}).
-This concept describes how to use this API to send commands to devices connected to Hono via the Adapters.
-These direct commands follow a request-response pattern and expect an immediate confirmation of their result.
+This concept page describes how this API is used by applications to send commands to devices that connected to one of Hono's protocol adapters.
+These commands follow a request-response pattern and expect an immediate confirmation of their result.

 <!--more-->

-This concept refers to the first implementation of Command and Control.
-With new versions this will be extended and documentation parts will be also transferred to the User Guide sections (e.g. HTTP Adapter and MQTT Adapter).
+This concept refers to the current implementation of Command and Control that will be extended in the future.

 {{% note %}}
-This feature is available now as a first fully working version but is considered to possibly have some unknown issues that may not make it fully production ready yet.
+This feature is available now as a fully working version but is considered to possibly have some unknown issues that may not make it fully production ready yet.
 {{% /note %}}